magicleap/developer-portal-docs/docs/unity-api/api/UnityEngine.XR.MagicLeap/MLMedia/Player/NativeBindings/UnityEngine.XR.MagicLeap.MLMedia.Player.NativeBindings.MLMediaPlayerMetrics.md

 ### AverageFramerate {#float-averageframerate}

-The average framerate (fps) of video playback.
+The average framerate (fps) of video playback

 ```csharp